simone-viozzi/rusty-todo-md/README.md

 ## ⚙️ CLI installation

-You can also install Rusty TODO MD directly for manual CLI use:
+You can also install Rusty TODO.md directly for manual CLI use:

 ```sh
 pip install rusty_todo_md